rwxrob/notes/Cycling/Annual plan - 2025.md

 Key training elements:

 - Pro volume even though not shooting for pro events
-- 1 hour weight training for power on the bike twice per week
+- 1 hour weight training for power on the bike 2-3 times per week
 - 30 minutes daily yoga focused on core strength and mobility
 - One entire day off per week (nothing but yoga, cleaning, organizing)
-- One 7-hour ride per week replaced by 2-3 hour recovery spin every four weeks

 Note that I actually started non-specific training—almost entirely weight management and base training—second week of January.
 This schedule